-Organic beef bone broth recipe with roasted beef bones and vegetables.
+This organic beef bone broth recipe uses roasted beef bones and vegetables.
 It can be made on the stove or in the crockpot.

-This organic beef broth is the base of the best soups, sauces, and stews you could possibly make.
+This organic bone broth is the base of the best soups, sauces, and stews you could possibly make.
 Not only that, bone broth seems to have amazing benefits on your health.

 Jump to recipe